 Groomings: As soon as they are fully vaccinated take them for a couple “puppy grooms”, this will introduce them slowly to being groomed and get them used to it.
 Then groom them regularly to prevent matting and keep their coats healthy and shiny.
 You will want to give baths, brush their teeth, trim their nails, trim their sanitary areas/eyes, clean ears etc in between groomings.

 There is so much to learn about training and raising a puppy.
 Start young!
 It is really a bonding exercise between you.
-There are excellent resources and training videos online like Zak George.
-Remember to socialize them, and sign them up for a puppy kindergarten class with a local trainer or pet store.
+There are excellent resources and training videos online like BAXTER & Bella.
+(Code POPPINSPUPPIES will give you 25% off) Remember to socialize them, and sign them up for a puppy kindergarten class with a local trainer or pet store.

 Puppies are like young children, and need frequent naps.
 When they are tired or cranky they get mouthy/bite.
 Remember to keep play and training sessions short.
 Then give them a chew toy and some alone time.
 (Chewing is soothing to a puppy like a binky is to a baby).
+A good ratio is 20 minutes of play to 40 minutes of rest.
 It's not a good idea to give kids free unlimited access to a puppy.
 These should be short supervised sessions at first.
 If puppies are cranky, tired, or feel threatened, they respond they only way that comes naturally - to snap or bite.
 Even an extremely tolerant and gentle puppy has these instincts and will respond this way if constantly mauled.